XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 significant changes in a number of APIs to support these on all API levels.

 For the Brahmic alphabets, we needed the information provided by OpenType font features;
-it turned out to be impossible in iText 5 to leverage these and support Brahmic scripts.
+it turned out to be impossible in iText 5 to leverage these without drastic breaks in the APIs.

 When we wrote iText 7, redesigning it from the ground up, we took care to avoid these problems in order to provide support for all font features, on whichever level of abstraction in the API a user chooses.
 We also took the next step and went on to create pdfCalligraph, a module that supports the elusive Brahmic scripts.

-## Java limitations
+## Technical limitations

+### Java

 iText 7 is built with Java 7.
-The current implementation of pdfCalligraph depends on the enum class java.lang.Character.UnicodeScript
+The current implementation of pdfCalligraph depends on the enum class `java.lang.Character.UnicodeScript`, which is only available from Java 7 onwards. iText 7 of course leverages some of the other syntax features that were new in this release, so users will have no option to build from source code for older versions, and will have to build their own application on Java 7 or newer.

+### .NET Framework

+iText 7 is built with .NET Framework version 4.0.
+It leverages a number of concepts that preclude backporting, such as LINQ and Concurrent Collections.

 ## PDF limitations